 In addition to the schedule, a nesting plan will include agreements about the care of the house, finances, communication, parenting, and dating.
-The period of nesting might be short term, many months, or longer.
+The nesting period might be short-term, many months, or longer.
 It helps parents establish a secure foundation of support for their children.

 Nesting During Divorce